November. Wow. Such an odd month really.

 November newsletter subject lines

-- “You’ll want to gobble this up…” – Thanksgiving Day (Nov.
-25th) – for sharing great information or offering a discount
+- “You’ll want to gobble this up” – Thanksgiving (Nov.
+24th) – perfect for offering a discount, sharing a recipe, or sharing a good story

-For more holidays and ideas on what you can do to share them with your customers, download the graphic below.
-Or, get to work planning out the rest of your year with our full Online Marketing Calendar, complete with a free template and a full list of holidays you can use to plan a successful year.
+For more November holidays and ideas on what you can do to share them with your customers, download the graphic below.